John-Ferrel/john-ferrel.github.io/content/Build Your Own Blog in Minutes with Quartz 4.md

 ## 2. Set Up Quartz

-Select a parent folder you like,  and right-click and select "Open in Terminal" or "Open PowerShell here".
+Choose a directory where you want to create your blog,  and right-click and select "Open in Terminal" or "Open PowerShell here".
 Then,
 ```bash
 git clone https://github.com/jackyzha0/quartz.git